We use cookies to help provide you with the best possible online experience.

 Minutes

-The minutes of the meeting held on the 11th September were approved.
+The minutes of the meeting held on the 15th January 2026 were approved.

-Constitution and AGM (AC)
+The AGM (AC)

 Data and Patient Participation in Surveys (SD)